dusktreader/typer-repyt/docs/source/features/build_command.md

     function.
 They are completely stripped away and replaced with the parameters you pass in `param_defs`.
 However, it may be useful to supply parameters to your template function that match the local values that typer will provide when it runs the command.
 This will ensure that type checkers won't gripe about the function.
-Note that the dynamic example above matches the parameters in the template function with the `param_defs` that are dynmically injected.
+Note that the dynamic example above matches the parameters in the template function with the `param_defs` that are dynamically injected.

 The `param_defs` variadic arguments describe the `Option` and `Argument` parameters that will be injected into the constructed command function.
 Each of the attributes of `ParamDef`, `OptDef`, and `ArgDef` correspond directly to parameters that you can use to statically define `Options` and `Arguments` to your command.

+The `decorators` keyword argument can be used to provide decorators that should be applied to the command.
+This option uses the `DecDef` class to describe each decorator that will be applied.

+Finally, the `include_context` keyword argument instructs the `build_command` function whether a `typer.Context` argument should be included as the first positional argument to the constructed command.
+Note that in order to use a context, Typer _requires_ that it be the first positional argument and that it is named "ctx".

 ### `ParamDef`